csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/WritingValidatorBuilders/PolymorphicValidation.md

 ## How to use polymorphic validation

-Configuring polymorphic validation is easy from a validator builder; use [the `WhenValueIs` method] to set up validation configuration related to the specified subtype.
+Configuring polymorphic validation is easy from a validator builder; use [the `WhenValueIs` method] (or [its equivalent for a value accessor]) to set up validation configuration related to the specified subtype.

 ## Example